Keter: Description

-"What are the ten utterances?
-The first is supreme crown, blessed be His name and His people."

-The first Sephirah is called the Crown, since a crown is worn above the head.
-The Crown therefore refers to things that are above the mind's abilities of comprehension.
-All of the other Sephirot are likened to the body which starts with the head and winds its way down into action.
-But the crown of a king lies above the head and connects the concept of "monarchy", which is abstract and intangible, with the tangible and concrete head of the king.
+The first sefirah is called the Crown, since a crown is worn above the head.
+The Crown therefore refers to things that are above the mind's abilities to comprehend.
+All of the other sephirot are likened to the body which starts with the head and winds its way down into action.
+But the crown of a king lies above the head and connects the concept of "monarchy," which is abstract and intangible, with the tangible and concrete head of the king.
+The crown endows the person with the power and prerogatives of royalty.

-This first Sefirah represents the primal stirrings of intent in the Ein Soph (infinity), or the arousal of desire to come forth into the varied life of being.
-But in this sense, although it contains all the potential for content, it contains no content itself, and is therefore called 'Nothing', 'The Hidden Light', 'The air that cannot be grasped'.
+Keter represents the primal stirrings of intent in the Ein Soph (infinity), or the arousal of desire to come forth into the varied life of being.
+But in this sense, although it contains all the potential for content, it contains no content itself, and is therefore called "Nothing", "The Hidden Light", and the "air that cannot be grasped".
 Being desire to bring the world into being, Keter is absolute compassion.